vitabaks/autobase/README.md

 Available variables:
 - `remove_postgres`: stop the PostgreSQL service and remove data
-- `emove_etcd`: stop the ETCD service and remove data
+- `remove_etcd`: stop the ETCD service and remove data
 - `remove_consul`: stop the Consul service and remove data

 ⚠️ Caution: Only use this in non-production or when you’re absolutely sure.